3 big reasons why the Biden climate agenda is floundering - NewsBreak

 Other advocacy groups were more understanding — the National Wildlife Federation, for example, stressed provisions of the restart that raised rates for fossil fuel development and limited the area that would be available.

-As the nation celebrates Earth Day on Friday, the administration has said it is still committed to climate action.
+As the nation celebrated Earth Day on Friday, the administration said it is still committed to climate action.

 The evidence?
 Biden’s move to rejoin the Paris Climate Agreement, funding to target carbon reduction and electric vehicles in last year’s transportation infrastructure law, and a goal set to reduce carbon emissions by 50 to 52% below 2005 levels by 2030.